Dynamics of stochastic integrate-and-fire networks: Inhibitory stabilization

+For fixed $E$ and $J$, this one-loop boundary requires a higher $g$ (stronger inhibition) than the mean field boundary, better matching the transition observed in simulations (Fig.~\ref{fig:paradox_region}a, dashed vs solid).
+Similarly, for fixed $E$ and $g$, the one-loop boundary is at higher $J$ (stronger coupling) than the mean field boundary (Fig.~\ref{fig:paradox_region}b, dashed vs solid).
+Together, this comparison indicates that fluctuations shift the region of paradoxical responses to more strongly coupled networks.
+This comports with the role of fluctuations in suppressing activity.

 A paradoxical response could also occur from other dynamical regimes than the single fixed point on the decreasing branch of the excitatory nullcline, such as from a bistable regime.
-The first-order mean field theory also can quantitatively misestimate the average firing rates (figs. \ref{fig:bistable}e, f; Fig. \ref{fig:bif_ei}).
 To test whether the underlying spiking model exhibits paradoxical responses, we simulated excitatory-inhibitory networks while varying $J$ and $g$.
-For each network, we applied a perturbation of amplitude 0.1 to the inhibitory population and computed the population-averaged firing rates before and after the perturbation.
-With $J$ fixed and varying $g$, we observed paradoxical responses for sufficiently large $g$ (Fig. \ref{fig:paradox_region}b).
-Similarly, with $g$ fixed and varying $J$, we observed paradoxical responses for sufficiently large $J$ (Fig. \ref{fig:paradox_region}d).
+For each network, we applied a perturbation of amplitude 0.1 to the inhibitory population's input and computed the inhibitory population's average firing rate before and after the perturbation.
+With $J$ fixed and varying $g$, we observed paradoxical responses for sufficiently large $g$ (Fig.~\ref{fig:paradox_region}a, blue).
+Similarly, with $g$ fixed and varying $J$, we observed paradoxical responses for sufficiently large $J$ (Fig. \ref{fig:paradox_region}b, blue).
+The one-loop predictions better match the region of paradoxical responses than the mean field predictions (Fig.~\ref{fig:paradox_region}).